 Gudavalli, Maruti Ram, et al. “A randomized clinical trial and subgroup analysis to compare flexion-distraction with active exercise for chronic low back pain.”
 The European spine journal: official publication of the European Spine Society, the European Spinal Deformity Society, and the European Section of the Cervical Spine Research Society vol. 15,7 (2006): 1070-82. doi:10.1007/s00586-005-0021-8

-The information herein on "Muscle Strength Chiropractic Fitness and Optimal Health" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
-We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.
+The information herein on "Muscle Strength Chiropractic Fitness and Optimal Health" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.